Hollywood follows the lives of aspiring stars of various races and sexual persuasions pursuing their movie making dreams in Hollywood’s Golden Age.

 Asylum is the second show in the American Horror Story series.

 Aired: October 5 – December 21, 2011

-On the precipice of divorce, Ben (Dylan McDermott) and Vivian (Connie Britton) relocate from Boston to a renovated mansion in Los Angeles with their daughter Violet (Tassia Farmiga) in order to start again.
+In American Horror Story: Murder House, on the precipice of divorce, Ben (Dylan McDermott) and Vivian (Connie Britton) relocate from Boston to a renovated mansion in Los Angeles with their daughter Violet (Tassia Farmiga) in order to start again.
 Little do they know that the great price that they got on the mansion is due to its dark history of violence.
-Will they become eternal tenants of be the rare people to leave the house alive?
+Will they become eternal tenants to be the rare people to leave the house alive?
 Continue reading American Horror Story: Murder House